Plug-N-Play Standalone Engine Management System

 Verifying and Adjusting Base Timing

 Once the MSPNP is installed, it is mandatory to check timing on these cars.
-First, put the MSPNP in fixed timing mode by going to the Basic Setup menu and select More Ignition Settings.
+First, put the MSPNP in fixed timing mode by going to Ignition Settings -> Ignition Options/Decoder Wheel (For v1.2 MSPNP2s, go to Basic Setup -> More Ignition Settings).
 Set Fixed Advance to "Fixed Timing", set Timing for Fixed Advance to 10 degrees, and click the Burn button.

 While you can adjust the timing in the same manner as you would a stock ECU, by adjusting the distributor, MSPNP gives you another option: adjust the trigger angle within TunerStudio under the spark settings.
 Increase the trigger angle to retard the spark, or decrease it to advance the spark.
 Adjust the number until the timing is at 10 degrees.
 Valid trigger angles for this engine are 0 to 20 degrees.